 Most of the time the bus is idle, no communication is taking place, and both lines are HIGH.
 When communication is taking place, the bus is active.
 Only master devices can start communication on the bus.
-Normally, the data line is only allowed to change state while the clock line is LOW.
-If the data line changes state while the clock line is HIGH, it is either a START condition or its counterpart, a STOP condition.
+Generally, the data line is only allowed to change state while the clock line is LOW.
+If the data line changes state while the clock line is HIGH, it is either a START condition or the counterpart, a STOP condition.
 A START condition is when the clock line is HIGH and the data line goes from HIGH to LOW.
-A STOP condition is when the clock line is HIGH and the data line goes from LOW to HIGH.
+A STOP condition is when the clock line is HIGH and the data line goes from HIGH.

 After the master issues a START condition, it sends a byte that selects the slave device for communication.
 This byte is called the address byte.
-Each device on an I2C bus has a unique 7-bit address to which it responds.
-(Slaves can also have 10-bit addresses; see the I2C specification for details.)
+Each device on an I^2C bus has a unique 7-bit address to which it responds.
+(Slaves can also have 10-bit addresses; see the I^2C specification for details.)
 The master sends an address in the address byte, together with a bit that indicates whether it is to read from or write to the slave device.

 Every byte transmitted on the I2C bus, whether it is address or data, is acknowledged with an acknowledge bit.
 When a master has finished sending a byte (eight data bits) to a slave, it stops driving SDA and waits for the slave to acknowledge the byte.
 The slave acknowledges the byte by pulling SDA LOW.
 The master then sends a clock pulse to clock the acknowledge bit.
-Similarly, a master finishes reading a byte, then pulls SDA LOW to acknowledge this to the slave, then finally sends a clock pulse to clock the bit.
+Similarly, when a master has finished reading a byte, it pulls SDA LOW to acknowledge this to the slave.
+It then sends a clock pulse to clock the bit.
 (Remember that the master always drives the clock line.)

-A not-acknowledge is performed simply by leaving SDA HIGH during an acknowledge cycle.
-If a device is not present on the bus and the master attempts to address it, it receives a not-acknowledge because no device is present at that address to pull the line LOW.
+A not-acknowledge is performed by simply leaving SDA HIGH during an acknowledge cycle.
+If a device is not present on the bus, and the master attempts to address the device, the master receives a not-acknowledge because no device is present at that address to pull the line LOW.